Wireless Charging – is this the solution to ubiquitous charging?

 In practice, the roll-out of wireless solutions will simply replace existing CP hardware, using existing network connections.
 In addition, it offers an opportunity to match charging more closely to vehicle use cases, such as located at taxi ranks, bus stops, etc.

-Several key players are trialling their solutions on the busy streets of cities across Europe, North America and East Asia, primarily with taxis and car-sharing fleets.
-Commercial fleet operators are trialling higher power solutions, up to 450kW DC.
-So far, they are seeing real improvements in range extension and safety + reduced turnaround times for vehicles.
+Several key players are trialling their solutions on the busy streets of cities across Europe, North America and China/South Korea, primarily with taxis and car-sharing fleets.
+Commercial fleet operators are trialling higher power solutions, up to 450kW DC and seeing real improvements in range extension and safety + reduced turnaround times for vehicles.

 Momentum Dynamics 200kW system